uzdotnet/DotNetUz.Package/DotNetUz.Json/Readme.md

-﻿You can use DotNetUz.Json such as following: we created for you extension method
+<h4>You can use DotNetUz.Json such as following:
+we created for you extension method </h4>

 ```csharp